jonmorrissmith/RpiTrainDisplay/README.md

 I suspect that most of this will centre around the RGB display library:
 * [Changing parameters](https://github.com/hzeller/rpi-rgb-led-matrix/blob/master/README.md#changing-parameters-via-command-line-flags)
 * [Troubleshooting](https://github.com/hzeller/rpi-rgb-led-matrix/blob/master/README.md#troubleshooting)

-Otherwise feel free to raise an Issue here on github.
+Otherwise feel free to raise an Issue here on github and I'll try to help!

 # Huge thanks to... #